Skip to main content

 Guardrails and approval

-HTTP requests settings showing Require Approval and Notify Agent options
+HTTP requests settings showing Require Approval and allow unrestricted requests options

 This is similar to how approval works for email and SMS.